 Chapter 13 Conclusion: Current Issues About Parental Alienation

 Jean Mercer is Professor Emerita of Psychology at Stockton University in New Jersey, USA.
 She is a developmental psychologist with concerns about potentially harmful therapies that are used for children, including "holding therapy" and other coercive methods.
 She has published a number of articles critiquing theory and research on parental alienation allegations in child custody cases.

-Margaret Drew is an Associate Professor of Law at the University of Massachusetts School of Law, USA, and has represented domestic abuse survivors in trial and appellate courts.
-Prof. Drew’s scholarship has focused on intimate partner abuse and its impact on vulnerable populations.
-Teaching Domestic Violence Law, Drew teaches students to represent vulnerable individuals through a human rights lens.
-Drew was recognized for her work in the domestic violence field by the American Bar Association's Commission on Domestic and Sexual Violence.
+Margaret Drew is an Associate Professor of Law who teaches at the University of Massachusetts School of Law, USA, and has represented domestic abuse survivors in trial and appellate courts.
+Professor Drew’s scholarship has focused primarily on intimate partner abuse and its impact on vulnerable populations.
+Some areas of interest are lawyer malpractice in domestic violence cases, the vulnerability of people living with HIV, the use of Collaborative Law in domestic violence cases, and bringing a human rights framework to legal remedies for survivors of abuse.